rhysbrooks1/CS321-002-s25-team-09/README.md

 programs.
 This is because the BTree is sorted by the key value and not by their frequencies.
 We created our own priority queue in Project 2, but for  this project we will use the [Priority Queue](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/PriorityQueue.html) class available from the standard library in Java.
+The Priority Queue will have the frequency as its primary key and the BTree key as its secondary key (so the `compareTo` will use frequency first and then the BTree key next to ensure stable sorting).

 ## 5. Implementation
 We will create three (or four, if doing the extra credit part) programs: